 Social media policy examples: the good and the bad

 We all learn a lot from good and bad examples in everyday life.
 This is the same when it comes to social media work policy.
-Examples of positive, effective guidelines in use of social media by employees can inspire other business leaders.
+Examples of positive, effective guidelines for the use of social media by employees can inspire other business leaders.
 At the same time, instances of bad practice highlight what you must avoid.

 As practices evolve, more companies have become aware they will benefit from a social media work policy.
-Simply banning use of social media at work by employees has been more of a common practice in the past.
+Simply banning the use of social media at work by employees has been more of a common practice in the past.
 Today, businesses take a more flexible approach.

 As we mentioned above, depending on the industry, employees can do work-related research on YouTube.
 They can find business partnerships or ideas on LinkedIn.
 Or even access relevant industry news via Facebook and Twitter.

 It’s up to you to decide what qualifies as fair, undisruptive use of social media by employees at work.
-Start with our employer social media policy template below and decide what other aspects you need to look at.
+Start with our employer's social media policy template below and decide what other aspects you need to look at.

 Remember to also regularly review and adapt your policy to follow the evolution of social media platforms.